Lymphoma Specialist

 Cancer Treatment located in West Houston, Clear Lake, Spring, and Katy, TX

 Lymphoma is a category of cancer that includes over 70 different specific types, but they all share the distinction of affecting your lymphatic system.
-At the Houston Cancer Institute, PA, with three locations in Houston, Texas, and one in Katy, Texas, the specialist team diagnoses, stages, and treats lymphoma with individualized care.
+At the Houston Cancer Institute, PA, with three locations in Houston, Texas, the specialist team diagnoses, stages, and treats lymphoma with individualized care.
 To set up an assessment and treatment consultation, call Houston Cancer Institute, PA, or request an appointment online today.

 Lymphoma Q&A